yuanbei/Nars-Wiki/System-parameters-and-configuration-file.md

 A system parameter indicates a bias of the system, so different values will give the system different "personalities".
 There is no best value because a certain personality may be good for solving some problems, but bad for some others.
 Even though, usually there is a "normal range" for each parameter, and values outside it will not be acceptable.

 One way to tune and study system parameters is to compare them in a community of multiple OpenNARS implementations, each with a different personality.
 It is also possible to use an evolutionary process to generate and select new personalities.
-However, such experiments should wait until the individual OpenNARS systems to become relatively complete and stable.